ZA

 Letter of Executorship (standard estates)

-Track AUsed for larger/standard estates where the full administration process applies under the Master’s supervision.
+Track AUsed for larger or standard estates where the fuller administration process applies under the Master’s supervision.

 - Executor appointed to administer the estate.